 Apparently, what keeps people chained to the sect most of all is the terror of eternal damnation if they ever leave or disobey.
 If you happen to be plagued by this fear of "what happens after we die", you can read up about the afterlife here in this article: Guided Tour of the Afterlife.

-To read up on more articles, I'd like to invite you to subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column.
+To read up on more articles, I'd like to invite you to subscribe to this site using the "Subscribe" box on the right-hand column.

 If you liked this article you might also enjoy: